nickmullaney/basic-express-server/README.md

 ### Collaborators

-Thanks to Roger Gallaway for the demo code, permission granted to use, Thanks to OpenAi for the assist on sections
+Thanks to Roger Gallaway for the demo code, permission granted to use, Thanks to OpenAi for the assist on sections and collaboration with Reece Renninger and Ryan Eastman
 ### Setup

 #### `.env` requirements (where applicable)